-Presented as part of the FIKA(S) Festival and in collaboration with Gallimard.
+Presented by HVOR, as part of the FIKA(S) Festival and in collaboration with Gallimard and Phaidon.

 After welcoming Italian chef Massimo Bottura last May, the In Conversation series will once again focus on flavours from afar as the Phi Centre welcomes esteemed Swedish Chef Magnus Nilsson.